Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Bounds on proportion of the area of triangular holes

 \subsection{Preliminary}

-\begin{lemma} For any point in the target field, it is inside a triangular hole if and only if the following two conditions are satisfied: \begin{enumerate} \item the distance between the point and its closest node is larger than $R_s$. \item the point is inside a triangle: the convex hull of three nodes, two by two less than or equal to $R_c$ apart. \end{enumerate} \end{lemma}
+\begin{lemma} For any point in the target field, it is inside a triangular hole if and only if the following two conditions are satisfied: \begin{enumerate} \item the distance between the point and its closest node is larger than $R_s$. \item the point is inside a triangle: the convex hull of three nodes with pairwise distance less than or equal to $R_c$. \end{enumerate} \end{lemma}

+Fig. \ref{triholeexample} gives an example to show a triangular hole.
+The blanket region inside the triangle is a triangular hole since it is not covered by any node and is bounded by a triangle.

 \begin{lemma} If there exists a point $O$ which is inside a triangular hole, then $R_s<R_c/\sqrt{3}$. \end{lemma}